SAPARi

-SAPARi (さぱり) was an online 3-D virtual world service developed in Java and ran by Sony.
+SAPARi (さぱり) was an online 3-D virtual world service developed in Java and run by Sony.
 Users could speak to one another and join chat lobbies by using a dedicated server browser called the Community Place Browser.
 Upon selecting a server, users would appear in a 3-D virtual world as an avatar in the form of a human or an animal.
 The service's name is a shortening of the name Sampo Park Relaxation.
 From 1997 to 2001, the service came pre-installed on Sony's VAIO series of computers.
 The official SAPARi service was discontinued on January 31, 2003.

 Gameplay

 Worlds

 Worlds were 3D virtual spaces written in Virtual Reality Modeling Language (VRML) and ran on Sony's dedicated servers.
 At the time of the service's launch, only one World, named "Park", was available to users.
 Numerous other Worlds were added as the number of players increased.